script26/secure-desktop-os-ideas/README.md

 - there are shell exploits, can easily bypass the fake "sandboxing" flatpak does

 Why did you make this?
-- hoping to spread awareness about pushing the bounderies of desktop security, since desktop security has been neglected for decades
+- hoping to spread awareness about pushing the bounderies of desktop security, since desktop security is usually poor user practice and habits